eadesmet/bowlingcoremvc/NOTES.md

         idk, i've been afraid to do database updates it will require a migration script to be generated and i don't want to corrupt anything

+    actually, i think some of the bugs that i was seeing today were from running from the command line the global.json file was pointing to dotnet core 2.1, when i want 2.0 because of some bugs since it's not on azure, azure runs on 2.0, so it doesn't see those bugs and i'm pretty sure it's not run when i run it from visual studio

 }